The Quirks of Texas Post-Judgment Procedure:

 Trial court judge corrected mistake in original order, which contained Mother Hubbard Clause but shouldn't have.
 Ultimately to no avail.
 Correction was too late under the plenary power rule, and was not subject to nunc pro tunc correction because it was a judicial error, Supreme Court says.
 Gotcha! -- Sneaking finality language into an order that is not supposed to be final because claims by the opponent remain pending is apparently an acceptable practice now in Texas.

-Finality language in interlocutory order made it final even though it should not have
+Finality language in interlocutory order made it final even though

 That's what the Supreme Court determined, having the last word on the matter.
 Justice Keyes in the First Court of Appeals strongly disagreed on this resolution of the case.
 See her dissent below.
 Also see -- > Dissenting opinion by Keyes in pdf on the 1st COA website. (concluding that the finality language mistakenly included in the March 11 Order did not convert that particular interlocutory order into a final judgment and that the trial court properly amended the March 11 Order to remove the Mother Hubbard clause and finality language.)